martinkersner/BeaverDam/default-instructions.md

 <center>
   <img src="http://i.imgur.com/tMdlITv.jpg"/><br/ >
 </center>
-Even though colors of traffic light are not good to recognize, you need to label the traffic light following above bulbs.
+Even though colors of traffic light are not good to recognize, you **need to label** the traffic light following above bulbs(traffic light rules in datasets).

 In case of traffic lights you **shouldn't** annotate only bulbs but whole traffic light without pole.